 How coronavirus is affecting the Democratic Republic of the Congo

-The Democratic Republic of the Congo is still recovering from years of devastating civil war, which killed almost four million people.
+The Democratic Republic of the Congo is still recovering from years of devastating civil war, which killed more than six million people.
 Violence is an ever-present problem for vulnerable communities that are facing the threats of the Ebola virus, food shortages and now coronavirus.

 Bernard Balibuno has been our country director in DR Congo for seven years.
 He tells us how your donations are changing the lives of families and communities that only a faith-based organisation, like CAFOD, can reach.

 What was the situation in DR Congo before coronavirus hit?

 "This country has been a country with turmoil and a lot of rebel movements and that has caused a lot of displacement for many years.

 "We have over five million displaced people, especially in the east side of the country where a lot of rebel movement has been recorded.
 In these areas where rebels are active, people can't do their daily shop, they can’t go to their farms, without risking rape or other violence.